Chapter One – The Two Companions

 “Good,” said Morlen.
 “Then let’s end this quickly and be on our way.”
 With that, they ceased their spectating and dove toward the city’s edge where the enemy horde had suffered sizable losses, though still it pressed on while the soldiers above fought to slow its advance.

-Both legions of ferotaurs kicked up brown clouds of dust around either side of the city, stampeding through a relentless downpour of fire, arrows and stones that bounced off of some.
-Others fell only after being utterly riddled and crushed by many projectiles, which seemed to dwindle in supply to the men overhead.
+Both legions of ferotaurs kicked up brown clouds of dust around the city, stampeding through a relentless downpour of fire, arrows and stones that bounced off of some.
+Others fell only after being utterly riddled and crushed by many projectiles, which dwindled in supply to the men overhead.

 Birds and riders swept in from behind and lifted pairs of them away, dropping their heavy corpses on the rest that marched closer together to avoid being picked off.
-And soon they began to hear the other half of their forces that drove just as fiercely to rejoin them.
+Soon they began to hear the other half of their forces that drove just as fiercely to rejoin them.

 The battalions rounded the bend, meeting hundreds of their own that had survived the charge with battering rams held at the ready.
 But as they prepared to go forward together and break their way into a bounty of flesh and bone, every beast abruptly stopped short.
 There, between them and the gate, sat the two companions that they remembered well: the eagle, greater and more fearsome than any other, perched at ease on the ground; and the cloaked man who sat astride it, not adorned in armor or a blood-red cape as the Eaglemasters were.